Specific Regulations

 1.3

-Full-time Graduate Diploma candidates may not concurrently be enrolled on another programme leading to the award of a qualification in this or another university/institution without the express permission of the Chair of the Regulations, Quality and Standards Committee.
+Full-time Graduate Diploma candidates may not concurrently be enrolled on another programme leading to the award of a qualification in this or another university/institution without the express permission of the Chair of the Regulations, Quality and Standards Board.

 1.4